The starting salary for a probationary PCO is $2,844.45

 After initial employment, DPS Communications personnel must complete CCTP (Communications Comprehensive Training Program), which includes study on different duties specific to the Communications Service, including radio, telephone, Computer Aided Dispatch (CAD) and telecommunications.

 In addition to on-the-job training, a 40-hour Basic Communications School is required.
 Training is also provided for TLETS and TCIC ( for TCOLE licensing), as well as Omnixx, TDEx, DLS, MVD and EPIC.
 Employees must attend re-certification every 2 years at In-Service school.
 Required on-line training includes NIMS and the Incident Command System.

 Personnel may also participate in field training with the CEOT, interoperability exercises and Highway Patrol Recruit Classes.
 Supervisory personnel are required to attend additional training as assigned or as required of their positions.

 Sick leave is earned at the rate of 8 hours per month and may be carried from year to year.
 A Sick Leave Pool is available to those who make a contribution to the pool.

 To see if there are any openings for Police Communications Operators in the State of Texas please follow this link.

 Yes, there is a one (1) year probation period from the time of employment.
-After successful completion of the first year an employee will have passed the probation period and is entitled to a 1-year career progression salary increase.

 A clothing policy is in place; shirts are provided by DPS to complement a formal, casual and field uniform.
 Employees are required to conform to the hair and jewelry standards.